-- 1. Prior to the contest, all refereeing officials should make sure they have a Superiority Card and pen with them. - 2.
-In case of a decision of superiority, the referee shall declare "Woo-se-girok" (Record Superiority). - 3.
-Upon the referee's declaration, the judges shall record the winner within 10 seconds, keeping
+- 1. Prior to the contest, all refereeing officials should make sure they have a Superiority Card and pen with them. - In case of a decision of superiority, the referee shall declare "Woo-se-girok" (Record Superiority).

-- 4. The referee shall collect all Superiority Cards, record the final result, and present the cards to the TA.
+- 3. Upon the referee's declaration, the judges shall record the winner within 10 seconds, keeping their heads down; they shall sign the Superiority Card and give it to the referee. - 4.
+The referee shall collect all Superiority Cards, record the final result, and present the cards to the TA.
 The referee then returns to the center of the ring and declares the winner.
 In case of using four refereeing officials (1 referee and 3 corner judges), the referee shall break the tie when the decision is tied 2 to 2 among all refereeing officials. - 5.
 Upon declaration of the winner, the Technical Assistant shall secure all cards and save them for future reference.

 SUPERIORITY CARD

 Please circle the particulars 1.
 Aggressive match management.
 2. Greater number of techniques.
 3. More advanced techniques (difficulty and complexity).
 4. Better competition manner.

-Refere e Name Stat te/Country
+Refere e Name State/ Country

 Referee Judge 1 Judge 2 Judge 3

 HONG CHUNG

-Sign Signature:

-Referee Only
+Sign Signature: Referee Only

-Referee Judge 1 Judge 2 Judge 3
+Referee Jud ge 1 lge 2 Judge 3

-H C H C H C H C
+] H C -

 Referee's Final Decision: HONG CHUNG